 The Court dismissed the case and held that obesity that is unrelated to another psychological condition is not an impairment under the ADA.
 The Court explained that because EEOC regulations clearly limit the definition of a physical impairment to a “physiological disorder or condition” that affects “one or more body systems,” a physical characteristic such as obesity, whether actual or perceived, must still be the result of an underlying physiological disorder or condition to qualify as an impairment under the ADA.
 Here, because there was no evidence that the employee’s obesity resulted from any underlying physiological disorder or condition, he failed to show that the employer violated the ADA by discriminating against him on the basis of his obesity.

 PLDO’s experienced employment law attorneys and litigators can answer any questions concerning this issue for you or your organization.
-Please contact PLDO Partner Matthew C. Reeber at 401-824-5100 or email [email protected] for more information.
+Please contact PLDO Partner Matthew C. Reeber at or email for more information.
 We welcome your comments, questions or suggestions.